Vinko Marinović

 Vinko Marinović (born 3 March 1971) is a Bosnian professional football manager and former player who is the manager of Bosnian Premier League club Borac Banja Luka.
+He is regarded as one of the most successful Bosnian football managers.

 Club career

 Marinović started playing football at nine years of age with the youth teams of Kozara Gradiška.
 In 1988, he was included in the senior team that competed in those days, still in SFR Yugoslavia in lower tier leagues.
 His good exhibitions called the attention of the biggest regional club Borac Banja Luka.

 With the beginning of the Bosnian War in 1992, Marinović's club was moved to Serbia, and continued, under the same name, to play in the First League of FR Yugoslavia, composed of clubs from Serbia, Montenegro and Borac Banja Luka from Bosnia and Herzegovina.
 In many statistical football websites, his club, since in those years was playing in the territory of Serbia, is confused with another Serbian top league club, with the same name, Borac, but from another town, Čačak.

 In 1995, he moved alongside his teammate Darko Ljubojević to 1991 European and World champions Red Star Belgrade.
 Marinović soon started playing in the initial squad, and his solid exhibitions and strong character made him the team captain in the next years.
 After four seasons, he and the club made the decision that was time for him to move abroad, so in the summer of 1999, Marinović signed with Belgian First Division A club Beerschot from Antwerp, where his initial success was stopped by a terrible injury.

 After four seasons in Belgium, Marinović decided to return to Bosnia and Herzegovina where he signed with Bosnian Premier League club Laktaši, where he did get his physical condition back, assuming the lead as the captain of the team and playing an impressive 108 league games in four seasons, having scored his best 17 goals.
 In 2008, Marinović decided to return to his youth years club Kozara Gradiška where he finished his playing career.